oderwat/capollama/README.md

 # Capollama

-Capollama is a command-line tool that generates image captions using Ollama's vision models.
+Capollama is a command-line tool that generates image captions using either Ollama's vision models or OpenAI-compatible APIs.
 It can process single images or entire directories, optionally saving the captions as text files alongside the images.

 ## Features